GuruMaps/iOSManual/02-features.md

 4. Tap on **Open in..** button.
 5. Select **Copy to Guru Maps** to initiate the import process.

-**Note**: There is also an option to import multiple folders from a single KML file separately or merge them into one collection available:
+There is also an option to import multiple folders from a single KML file separately or merge them into one collection available:

 * Keep several collections
 * Save to one collection